High-Performance DBMSs with io_uring: When and How to use it: Background on

 \emph{(2c) Blocking execution.} Certain operations cannot be executed asynchronously; for instance, blocking filesystem calls, such as \ttsafe{fsync}, or large storage reads.
 In such cases, \iouring{} delegates execution to worker threads (\ttsafe{io_worker}).
 This fallback is slower and incurs higher overhead than the native asynchronous paths.
 Applications can explicitly request this behavior using the \texttt{IOSQE\_ASYNC} flag, which forces execution in a worker thread.
 In a dedicated microbenchmark, issuing NOPs that were handled by \ttsafe{io_worker} threads added an average overhead of 7.3~microseconds compared to inline execution.
 This additional cost results from offloading to a separate thread and synchronization between the worker and submission context.
 Frequent fallback or a large number of active \texttt{io\_worker} threads typically indicates suboptimal I/O patterns and may warrant application-level redesign~\cite{axboe_liburing_issue1175_comment, axboe_liburing_issue189_comment, axboe_liburing_issue349_comment}.

 \paragraph{Avoiding preemptions for completion-handling.} When an asynchronous operation finishes, \iouring{} must run \emph{task\_work} in the kernel to place the completion entry into the CQ (step 3 in \Cref{fig:iouring_work}).
 By default, this \emph{task\_work} runs whenever the application transitions from user to kernel space.
 If the thread is busy (for example, during a join or scan), the kernel may issue an inter-processor interrupt (IPI) to process pending completions.
 This effectively preempts the application, disrupts cache locality, increases jitter, and reduces batching efficiency.
 To mitigate these effects, \iouring{} offers the \ttsafe{COOP_TASKRUN} flag (CoopTR), which reduces IPIs and allows applications to delay \emph{task\_work}.
-However, completions are still processed on any kernel-user transition, including unrelated syscalls such as \ttsafe{malloc()}.
+However, completions are still processed on any kernel-user transition, including unrelated syscalls such as \ttsafe{mmap()}.
 Because preemptions have side effects, both the default and cooperative modes are ill-suited for modern high-performance DBMSs.
-The \ttsafe{DEFER_TASKRUN} flag (DeferTR) only runs \emph{task\_work} on \texttt{io\_uring\_enter} calls, making it the recommended mode since it gives applications more control and eliminates unwanted preemptions.
-We therefore use it for the remainder of the paper unless stated otherwise.